Written on 8 October 2017; published on 3 November 2017; revised … new text is in green font

 - positive social action,

-- lack of discrimination toward diversity, and
+- lack of prejudice, and a positive attitude toward diversity, and

 - desire to abide within the spirit of the law.